This article from our old site was written by Scott Meister

 In fact, the vast Majority of Malaria deaths occur in Africa where it has been estimated to cost more than US $12 billion every year in lost GDP.
 It’s interesting to note, that Malaria could be controlled for just a small part of that sum.

 Fortunately, for the lesser fortunate people on earth, there is a cheaper, simpler, sustainable and eco-friendly approach to managing and controlling both mosquito’s, Malaria and West Nile Virus.
-It can be practiced anywhere...even in your own back yard, regardless of whether malaria or West Nile Virus is an immediate threat to you or not.
-It is a natural answer to a natural problem, costs very little, and once implemented...continues to produce long-term results requiring very little energy or money to maintain.
-It’s a gift that keeps on giving...a gift of nature.
+It can be practiced anywhere…even in your own back yard, regardless of whether malaria or West Nile Virus is an immediate threat to you or not.
+These approaches cost very little, and once implemented…continue to produce long-term results requiring very little energy or money to maintain.

-In a healthy, ecosystem, pests and diseases don’t run amok.
+In a healthy, ecosystem, pests and diseases don’t generally run amok for long.
 This is because nature’s design uses biodiversity and various tricks such as plants with a certain scent, aroma or color and predators, natural barriers and limits, etc to keep everything in check.
 There are no mono-cultures in nature, there are no “lawns.”

 By mimicking nature’s bio-diverse design in our own landscape, we can come up with a way to protect ourselves from the pesky mosquito and the viruses they carry.
 Sustainable solutions to natural problems such as malaria follow the following formula.
 Natural Repellent/Barrier, Predator (and predator attractant/habitat), Natural Herbal Antidote.
 Let’s examine each.